 Is Six Month Smiles a Good Option?
 Our Perspective.

 Six Month Smiles is the only in-office treatment that offers both clear aligners and clear braces paired with an efficient treatment time.
-While there are others that offer combination treatment, only Six Month Smiles focuses on minor misalignments and short treatment times.
+While there are others that offer combination treatment, like 3M Clarity, Six Month Smiles focuses on minor misalignments and short treatment times.

-In this review, we’ll focus on Six Month Smiles clear aligners and evaluate them based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
+In this review, we’ll examine Six Month Smiles’ scope of treatment, affordability, convenience, appearance, and patient experience.
 We’ve provided a lot more detail on how the treatment stacks up category by category, but here’s a quick summary of the biggest pros and cons:

 Six Month Smiles Pros

-- Six Month Smiles’ average cost runs between $3,500 to $5,000, making it cheaper than Invisalign and other in-office treatments.
+- Cost Effectiveness: Six Month Smiles’ average cost runs between $3,500 to $5,000, so it’s often cheaper than Invisalign and some other in-office treatments.

-- Their aligners use Zendura® FLX™ material — which is firm enough to move the teeth but flexible enough to add comfort — and are scalloped at the gum line to minimize visibility.
+- Quality Materials: Their aligners use Zendura® FLX™ material — which they claim is firm enough to move the teeth but flexible enough to add comfort — and are scalloped at the gum line to minimize visibility.

-- You get to choose your own dentist who will manage and oversee your treatment.
+- In-Person Oversight: You get to choose the dentist who will manage and oversee your treatment.

-- Your dentist can combine clear aligners and clear braces to create a custom treatment plan.
+- Combination Treatment: Your dentist can combine clear aligners and clear braces to create a custom treatment plan.

 Six Month Smiles Cons

-- Designed for minor issues, Six Month Smiles won’t work for patients with severe malocclusions.
+- Limited Treatment Scope: Designed for minor issues, Six Month Smiles typically won’t work for patients with severe malocclusions.

-- Six Month Smiles is a treatment meant for general dentists who don’t specialize in straightening teeth.
-As a result, you might not get the same quality and effectiveness that you’d receive from an orthodontist.
+- Less Experienced Providers: Six Month Smiles is a treatment meant for general dentists who don’t specialize in straightening teeth.
+As a result, you might not get the same level of care you’d receive from an orthodontist.

-- Pricier Than At-Home Aligners: While Six Month Smiles is more affordable than many in-office competitors, it’s still pricier than services that deliver aligner treatment to your home, like Byte and AlignerCo.
+- Pricier Than At-Home Aligners: While Six Month Smiles is more affordable than many in-office competitors, it still costs more than services that deliver aligner treatment to your home, like Byte and SmileDirectClub.

 Who Is a Good Match for Six Month Smiles?